-Consultee Phase / Date of Consultation Issues Raised Relevant Section of the AA where this is addressed and / or approved plans and projects in the same area as the Proposed Scheme.
-The Proposed Scheme be subject to Appropriate Assessment and must contain complete (contain no lacunae), precise and definitive findings and conclusions capable of removing all reasonable scientific doubt as to the effects of the works proposed on the protected site concerned.
-The Proposed Scheme has been subject to Screening for AA and the production of a Natura Impact statement, which accompanies the planning submission.
+Consultee Phase / Date of Consultation Issues Raised Relevant Section of the AA where this is addressed The Proposed Scheme be subject to Appropriate Assessment and must contain complete (contain no lacunae), precise and definitive findings and conclusions capable of removing all reasonable scientific doubt as to the effects of the works proposed on the protected site concerned.
 To assess mitigations, the following tasks must be completed: List each of the measures to be introduced (e.g., noise bunds, tree planting).
 Explain how the measures will avoid the adverse impacts on the site.
 Explain how the measures will reduce the adverse impacts on the site.
 Then, for each of the listed mitigation measures: Provide evidence of how they will be secured and implemented and by whom.
 Provide evidence of the degree of confidence in their likely success.
-Section 3.3 Potential Impacts, Zone of Influence and Identifying European sites at Risk of Effects Section 3.3 Assessment of Potential Effects plan, when they will be implemented.
+Provide a timescale, relative to the project or plan, when they will be implemented.
 Where residual impacts remain, further mitigation measures may be required: Evidence should be provided of how mitigation measures will be monitored.
 Monitoring should take place immediately down-stream of the Proposed Scheme.
 The applicant should not use any proposed post construction monitoring as mitigation to supplement inadequate information in the assessment.
+The Proposed Scheme has been subject to Screening for AA and the production of a Natura Impact Statement, which accompanies the planning submission.
+Section 3.3 Potential Impacts, Zone of Influence and Identifying European sites at Risk of Effects Section 3.3 Assessment of Potential Effects